BAGLAT/BAGLAT.github.io/_posts/2020-02-02-Customer-churn-prediction-spark.md

 ---

 ### Binary Customer Churn Evaluator
+<span style="font-family:Papyrus; font-size:0.9em;">**Use Case**</span>

-<span style="font-family:Papyrus; font-size:0.9em;">A marketing agency has many customers that use their service to produce ads for the client/customer websites.
-They've noticed that they have quite a bit of churn in clients.
+<span style="font-family:Papyrus; font-size:0.9em;">A marketing agency has many customers that use their service to produce ads for the client/customer websites.They've noticed that they have quite a bit of churn in clients.
 They basically randomly assign account managers right now, but want me to create a machine learning model that will help predict which customers will churn (stop buying their service) so that they can correctly assign the customers most at risk to churn an account manager.
 Luckily they have some historical data.
 I have created a classification algorithm that will help classify whether or not a customer churned.
 Then the company can test this against incoming data for future customers to predict which customers will churn and assign them an account manager.</span>

 <span style="font-family:Papyrus; font-size:0.9em;">The data is saved as customer_churn.csv.
 Here are the fields and their definitions:</span>